chadokruse/meteor-coming-soon-email-capture/README.md

 Wishlist:

 1. Custom "thank you" landing page (after user clicks the email confirmation link)
+2. Move Github admin login button to a second page, accessible via an admin link on the main landing page

 ## meteor-coming-soon-email-capture
 The goal of this project is threefold: